fusawa-iislab/multi_chatbot/memo.md

 ## must
-- chatroomを作ろ時にbot以外の人を登録できない
+- Cannot register people other than bots when creating a chatroom

-## 改善できる部分(気づいているけど無視してる)
+## Areas for improvement (noticed but ignored)
 ### frontend
-- Fetcherまとめる
+- Consolidate Fetcher

 ### backend
-- chatlogをいちいちはじめから作らなくてもchatroomでキャッシュで保存？
+- Cache chatlog in chatroom instead of creating from scratch each time?

-## 変更してもいいところ
+## Areas that can be changed
 ### frontend

 ### backend
-- prompt作成関数をchatroomに持たせる。
+- Move prompt creation functions to chatroom.